AIOStream/AIOStream/README.md

 ## 🚀 Why Choose AIOStream?

 Music promotion is more competitive than ever.
 Algorithms favor consistency, volume, and interaction — not just talent.
 AIOStream is built to help you **win the streaming game** by giving you:
+- 🔄 **Lifetime Software Updates** – We continuously update AIOStream to stay compatible with the latest changes in music platform algorithms, ensuring you always stay ahead of the curve.
+- 👨‍💻 **10+ Years of Development Experience** – Our technical team brings over a decade of experience in building automation tools and AI-driven software, delivering high performance and stability at scale.
 - ✅ Full control over plays, likes, followers, and playlist boosts
 - ✅ Smart automation powered by AI (ChatGPT integration)
 - ✅ Multi-platform growth across all key music sites